ScrapeOps/scrapeops-scrapers/google-maps/python/README.md

 ---

 ## Output Format
-After the script completes, you will have several CSV files containing the extracted data based on search results from Google and replies from Quora pages.
+After the script completes, you will have several CSV files containing the extracted data based on search results from Google Maps.

 - **Search Data:** For each keyword, a CSV file will be created with data for the businesses found.
 The CSV files will be named after the keyword, replacing spaces with dashes, e.g., restaurant.csv.
 - **Business Data:** The script scrapes the business pages to collect detailed information like hours of operation and addresses.